CBoski/CBoski.github.io/README.md

 # CBoski.github.io

-A website for missing people for a school assessment done pretty much from scratch
+A website for a school assessment done pretty much from scratch